noahpyn/Algorithms-in-C/README.md

-## C++ Projects -- Sololearn Curriculum
+## C++ Projects

 ## Hello, Welcome!👋🏾
-This is a repo of all of my C++ Sololearn E-Learning programs and projects exploring basic to intermediate C++ Data Structures and Algorithms.
+This is a repo of all of my C++ programs and projects exploring basic to intermediate C++ Data Structures and Algorithms.

 ## Featured Programs:-